hyperledger/fabric/docs/source/test_network.md

 use case in which two organizations use a blockchain network to trade commercial paper.

-You can find the the complete list of Fabric tutorials on the [tutorials](tutorials.html) page.
+You can find the complete list of Fabric tutorials on the [tutorials](tutorials.html) page.

 ## Bring up the network with Certificate Authorities